scalableminds/webknossos/docs/tracing_ui.md

 Other
 - `Bounding Box`: Users can set a custom bounding box that will be displayed in all viewports.
 Useful for orientation when working in a specific area of a dataset.
 Format: minX, minY, minZ, width, height, depth
-- `Display Planes in 3D View`: Toggles the visibility of the data layers in the 3D viewport.
+- `Display Planes in 3D View`: fToggles the visibility of the data layers in the 3D viewport.
 This is useful if you want to view your nodes or a large skeleton in the 3D view without them being covered by the data layers.

 ### Dataset Settings